 SEO (Search Engine Optimization) is everything you do to make your website appear high in Google's organic (unpaid) results when your customers search for what you offer.
 This guide explains the basics without jargon.
+For the full pillar (types, strategy, best practices, AI search), read What is SEO?.

 How Google Works (in 30 Seconds)